sagarSahay/Checkout/README.md

 # Checkout payment gateway

+Master branch build status : [appveyor- build](https://ci.appveyor.com/api/github/webhook?id=x88cptgwa2ueir8a)
 ## Overview

 -This payment gateway accepts a request from merchant and then calls an acquiring bank api to process the payment.
 -The acquiring bank send back a payment response id and a status message.
--The merchant can then quey the payment gateway to get the result of the payment and all the transactions done under its Id.
+-The merchant can then query the payment gateway to get the result of the payment and all the transactions done under its Id.

 ## My assumptions
 - Each merchant is registered with a bank